andirayo/logentries-rsyslog/README.md

 A simple cookbook for setting up a server to stream logs into Logentries via the Token-based input, using Rsyslogd.

-> NOTE: While it is fully functional, this cookbook is no longer being actively worked on.
-If you're interested in taking over, please do get in touch!

 Compatibility
 =============